A fan’s guide – the club from early doors to today

 Regularly tonking teams from Dundee and Aberdeen in the Scottish Cup, Arbroath also beat Rangers 4-3 in 1884 although the game had to be replayed after a post-match protest over the pitch dimensions.

 A year later, Bon Accord were the visitors.
 Scoring goals at a rate of one every 2.5 minutes, Arbroath put 36 past the inexperienced Aberdonians, a young Jocky Petrie notching 13.
-While the result is obviously unusual, and certainly a world record for senior football that will never be surpassed, it should be noted that the Lichties went on to beat Forfar 9-1 and Dundee East End 7-1 in later rounds – and that several of their players soon went on to earn lucrative professional contacts down south.
+While the result is obviously unusual, and certainly a world record for senior football that will never be surpassed, it should be noted that the Lichties went on to beat Forfar 9-1 and Dundee East End 7-1 in later rounds – and that several of their players soon earned lucrative professional contacts down south.

 Among them, making his Arbroath debut in 1886, was later Scottish international goalkeeper and four-time English league champion with Sunderland, Ned Doig.